crosspeaksoftware/gravity-forms-email-blacklist/readme.txt

 === Description ===

 The Email Blacklist Add-on for Gravity Forms was built to help block submissions from users with generic or competitors email addresses.
-Prevent the user from proccessing the form and prevent non-qualified leads from being collected.
+Prevent the user from processing the form and stop non-qualified leads from being collected.

 This plugin allows site admins to create a list of domains that if used in an email field on a Gravity Form it will cause a validation error and block the submission.
 A default email blacklist and validation message can be created to use across all email fields.
 These default settings can be overridden on a per email field basis.

-Default settings can be added in the  'Forms' > 'Settings' > 'Email Blacklist'.
-To add settings to an individual email field just add one to the form and go to the 'Advanced Settings' tab.
+Global settings can be added on 'Forms' > 'Settings' > 'Email Blacklist'.
+To add settings to an individual email field, select the field and navigate to the 'Advanced Settings' tab.

 This plugin works by blocking either individual email addresses (ex. jsmith@gmail.com), email address domains (ex. gmail.com), and/or email address top-level domains (ex. *.com).